ethanfan19/ethanwyfan.github.io/README.md

 # ethanwyfan.github.io
-This ia the personal website of Ethan Wuyin Fan
+This is the personal website of Ethan Wuyin Fan